foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 [**Join us on Discord.**](https://discord.gg/BpwXX5f)

+## Before You Begin

-**Before you start the installation process:** Please check the [**changelog**](/tpf/appendix/changelog/) and the **#updates** channel on our Discord server for the latest news.
+Please check the [**changelog**](/tpf/appendix/changelog/) and the **#updates** channel on our Discord server for the latest news.
 If an update is imminent, I will be posting about this on the server and it will usually be recommended to wait for it to drop before starting to go through the guide.
 It is important to keep track of updates when installing TPF as instructions may literally change overnight.

+---

 #### MANUAL GUIDE USERS: Get started with the [Prerequisites](/tpf/initial-setup/prerequisites/) page.